mvolkmann/MyUnixEnv/notes/11tyNotes.md

 - `{dir-name}.11tydata.json` files in ancestor directories
 - `{data-name}.js` file in the `_data` directory
 - `{data-name}.json` file in the `_data` directory

+Data from a file whose name starts with `{template-name}.11tydata.` is only available in template files in the same directory whose name starts with `{template-name}.`.

+Data from a file whose name starts with `{dir-name}.11tydata.` is available in all template files in the same directory and below.

 Directory files that are closer to a template file take precedence over those higher in the directory hierarchy.